proxystore/proxystore/docs/quickstart.rst

    ps.init_redis_backend(hostname=REDIS_HOST, port=REDIS_PORT)
    p = ps.to_proxy(x)

-In this case, we have initialized a backend connected to a Redis server that is already running on `REDIS_HOST:REDIS_PORT`.
+In this case, we have initialized a backend connected to a Redis server that is already running on :code:`REDIS_HOST:REDIS_PORT`.
 Then, we proxied our numpy array `x`.
 The process of proxying involves placing the array in the Redis server, creating a factory that can resolve the array when called, and then creating a proxy with the factory.